When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Related Work

 In this work, we jointly study role personas, payoff visibility, and model architecture in four-agent strategic games, with supplementary analyses testing robustness to persona prompt formulation.
-We show that persona conditioning can override explicit incentives, preventing equilibrium attainment even when payoffs are fully specified.
-Furthermore, we demonstrate that the effect of payoff information depends critically on persona presence and varies across model architectures.
-These results establish that representational choices are not merely implementation details, but can determine whether a system behaves more like a payoff-driven strategic reasoner or an identity-driven simulator, with direct implications for governance and deployment.
+Persona conditioning overrides explicit incentives, preventing equilibrium attainment even when payoffs are fully specified.
+The effect of payoff information depends on persona presence and varies across model architectures.
+Representational choices determine whether a system produces payoff-aligned strategic behavior or role-consistent responses that ignore encoded incentives, making them governance decisions with deployment consequences.